stanford-policylab/opp/data_readme.md

   <tr>
     <td>beat</td>
     <td>Police beat.
 If not provided, but we have retrieved police department
-    shapfiles and the location of the stop, we geocode the stop and find the beat using the shapefiles.</td>
+    shapefiles and the location of the stop, we geocode the stop and find the beat using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>district</td>
     <td>Police district.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the district using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the district using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>subdistrict</td>
     <td>Police subdistrict.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the subdistrict using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the subdistrict using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>division</td>
     <td>Police division.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the division using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the division using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>subdivision</td>
     <td>Police subdivision.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the subdivision using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the subdivision using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>police_grid_number</td>
     <td>Police grid number.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the police grid number using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the police grid number using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>precinct</td>
     <td>Police precinct.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the precinct using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the precinct using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>region</td>
     <td>Police region.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the region using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the region using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>reporing_area</td>
     <td>Police reporting area.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the reporting area using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the reporting area using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>sector</td>
     <td>Police sector.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the sector using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the sector using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>subsector</td>
     <td>Police subsector.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the subsector using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the subsector using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>substation</td>
     <td>Police substation.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the substation using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the substation using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>service_area</td>
     <td>Police service area.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the service area using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the service area using the shapefiles.</td>
     <td>8</td>
   </tr>
   <tr>
     <td>zone</td>
     <td>Police zone.
 If not provided, but we have retrieved police
-    department shapfiles and the location of the stop, we geocode the stop and find the zone using the shapefiles.</td>
+    department shapefiles and the location of the stop, we geocode the stop and find the zone using the shapefiles.</td>
     <td>8</td>
   </tr>